 How can a company be liquidated in Serbia?

 A Serbian company can begin the process of company liquidation only if it has enough assets to cover the future claims of creditors and if the regulations of the Law on Business Companies are followed.
 There are many reasons a company is closed in Serbia, such as not performing any activities for more than two years, the expiration of the availability term stated in the company’s internal regulations, the lack of general partners in a partnership for a period of time exceeding six months, the breaking of the laws.
 Our advisor can help you throughout the entire process of company liquidation.

 What are the steps for company liquidation in Serbia?

 The decision of company liquidation in Serbia becomes effective after its registration in the Serbian Registry.
 A written notification is sent to all the claimants along with instructions on depositing the claims.
 After registration of the liquidation, all the commercial activities must be stopped unless they are directly connected to the liquidation.
 An individual is appointed by the company members to supervise all the actions related to the liquidation and he/she will perform all the activities related to this process.
 His/her name must be registered along with the decision of company liquidation.

-His/her main assignments are related to taking care that all the company’s claims are paid, all the contracts are concluded and then to auction the company’s assets in order to cover all the liabilities.
+The main assignments of a liquidator in Serbia are related to making sure that all the company’s claims are paid, all the contracts are concluded and the company’s assets are auctioned, in order to cover all the liabilities.
 An initial balance sheet must be elaborated by the liquidator no longer than three months since the decision was taken.
 This balance sheet provides information related to the company’s assets, the way of distributing these assets and other measures which must be taken in order to finish the process of company liquidation.
 This document must receive all the shareholders’ approval before is made public and its provisions are followed.
 It is highly advisable to turn to the professional help of a law firm in Serbia if you find yourself in the need of liquidating a company.

 In the beginning, all the claims are covered in full and after that, a new balance sheet with the liquidation conclusion is elaborated and presented in front of the shareholders.
 After covering the claims and presenting the last balance sheet, the remaining assets must be distributed among the entitled shareholders according to the regulations stated in the Serbian company’s Articles of Association.
 After that, the liquidator must prepare a financial report related to the date of the liquidation completion and a report on the conduct of Serbian company liquidation which must be approved by the general meeting of the shareholders.

 After registering the end of the process of company liquidation in the Registry, the company must also notify the tax authorities.
 After this last step, the company stops its economic activities and cannot perform any commercial activities.
 Our Serbian attorneys can assist you in all the necessary steps for liquidating a company.

 Voluntary liquidation of a Serbian company

 According to the Law on Business Companies, any company can be dissolved by deletion from the register of the economic operators.
 There are three cases when a company can be closed and that is through liquidation, bankruptcy procedures or the change of the company`s status.
 Voluntary liquidation of a Serbian company is a decision taken by the owner of the company and is opposed to forced liquidation.
 The voluntary liquidation can be initiated by:

-• The decision of the general meeting of the company members;
+• the decision of the general meeting of the company members;

-• The decision of the company`s shareholders in Serbia in a general meeting.
+• the decision of the company`s shareholders in Serbia in a general meeting.

 The voluntary liquidation of a company starts when a decision to liquidate it has been registered with the Serbian Business Registers Agency.